bourumir-wyngs/serde-yaml-bw/README.md

 for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
 </sub>

+Bourumir Wyngs is using the rights granted by these licenses to take over the project and continue its development.